Quotients of incidence geometries: Diagrams

 (b) If $i$ and $j$ are not adjacent in the diagram and $\alpha$ is an element of type outside $\{i,j\}$, then $i$ and $j$ are also nonadjacent in the diagram of the residue of $\alpha$.

-(c) In a pure geometry (b) is also true for adjacent types.
+(c) In a pure geometry (b) is also true for adjacent types, that is, if $i$ and $j$ are adjacent and $\alpha$ is an element of type outside $\{i,j\}$, then $i$ and $j$ are adjacent in the diagram of the residue of $\alpha$.

-\begin{theorem}[Direct Sum Theorem \cite{hbk}] Let $\Gamma$ be a residually connected geometry of finite rank with type set $I$ and let $i$ and $j$ be types in distinct connected components of the diagram of $\Gamma$.
+The following result is known as the Direct Sum Theorem (see \cite[p.81]{hbk} or \cite{Tits56} for an early version). \begin{theorem} Let $\Gamma$ be a residually connected geometry of finite rank with type set $I$ and let $i$ and $j$ be types in distinct connected components of the diagram of $\Gamma$.
 Then every element of type $i$ in $\Gamma$ is incident with every element of type $j$. \end{theorem}

 Theorem \ref{thm:directsum} shows that a residually connected geometry whose diagram is disconnected can easily be reconstructed from the truncations corresponding to the connected components of its diagram.